 What is Mother’s Milk Tea?

-Mother’s milk tea is an herbal tea meant to increase a new mother’s milk supply.
+Mother’s milk tea is an herbal tea meant to increase a nursing mother’s milk supply.
 When it’s ingested, it helps produce more milk than before.

 What Tea Can I Drink to Increase Breast Milk?

 To increase breast milk you can drink simple mother’s milk tea.
 It’s sold as tea bags that you can brew.
 Brew a bag at a time, or make a pitcher and reheat for later.

 From my personal experience, mother’s milk tea does work.
 I say YES, YES, and YES!
 I drank two to three cups of this tea a day when I was nursing.
 Before taking mother’s milk tea, I was struggling to produce enough breastmilk to feed my baby and make it worth all the time I was pumping.
 Pumping 6 times a day for 18 minutes each time, really was time consuming.